Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Regressing Gabor Fields

+Similarly to stochastic sliced Wasserstein regression~\cite{kolouri2019generalized}, Condor et al~\shortcite{Condor2024Gaussians} proposed a regression scheme based on image-based differentiable rendering, optionally warm-started on a Gaussian mixture obtained through expectation-maximization.
 While their approach is effective with simple and low-resolution assets, it does not scale well.
 This can be inferred by the limited complexity shown on high-resolution assets such as the Walt Disney Cloud\footnote{\url{https://disneyanimation.com/data-sets/}}.
 We attribute this to 1) the limited representation or modeling power of individual Gaussians and 2) scalability issues of an end-to-end regression scheme.
-Our proposed Gabor kernels improves on 1), and we leverage the strengths of these kernels by coupling them with a hierarchical regression procedure with tight controls over the frequencies modeled during regression.
+Our proposed Gabor kernels improve on 1), and we leverage the strengths of these kernels by coupling them with a hierarchical regression procedure with tight controls over the frequencies modeled during regression.

 \paragraph{Volume Filtering} We create a Gaussian pyramid $G_l$ with a spatial standard deviation $\sigma_l$ that has the same perceived blur irrespective of grid resolution.
 Doing so simplifies the optimization of the lowest level, as the frequency range is fixed for all voxel grids.
 To achieve this, we work in a normalized continuous domain $\Omega = [0, 1]^3$.
 At level $l$, we define $\sigma_l = \sigma_02^l$, where $\sigma_0$ (in normalized units) controls the blur radius at the finest scale.
 A larger $\sigma_0$ corresponds to stronger blur at all levels.
 For a discrete voxel grid of resolution, $N_x \times N_y \times N_z$, let $N_{\max} = \max{(N_x, N_y, N_z)}$.
 We map normalized coordinates to voxel indices by $x = uN_{\max}$, $u \in \Omega$.
 The corresponding standard deviation in voxel units is